glroyal/litebox/README.md

 **LiteBox** is a dpi-aware media browser that tries to render photos with the finest practical image detail on all devices.
 It does not require a SuperHD video display, but takes full advantage of one if available.

-LiteBox is a written in **Computed HTML**, a programming model where the tags describing a web page are assembled in RAM and rendered by the browser's HTML interpreter at high speed.
+LiteBox is a written in **Computed HTML**, a programming model where the tags describing a web page are assembled in JavaScript and rendered by the browser's HTML interpreter.

 LiteBox introduces **Adaptive Density**, a strategy for optimizing image quality by adjusting the download resolution for each image to match the pixel density of the screen it's being displayed on.

-## You're Soaking In It
+## Getting Started

-[**View the Live Demo**](https://glroyal.github.io/litebox/) on your dektop, notebook, tablet and phone.
+* [**View the Live Demo**](%5BLiteBox%5D(https://glroyal.github.io/litebox/)) on your PC, notebook, phone and tablet, or

-## Make It Yours

 * Clone or download the repo